Dioralyte Relief Blackcurrant Sachets

 Dioralyte Relief could not be expected to affect the ability to drive or use machines.

 In the event of significant overdose, serum electrolytes should be evaluated as soon as possible, appropriate steps taken to correct any abnormalities and levels monitored until return to normal levels is established.
-This is particularly important in the very young.
+This is particularly important in the very young and in cases of severe hepatic or renal failure.

 ATC code: Electrolytes with carbohydrates A07C.